Distribution package for Dash node installation

 -f, --force skip running services check

--p, --platform-only reset platform data only
+-p, --platform reset platform services and data only

 -v, --verbose use verbose mode for output